 What is it: Shouwa Genroku Rakugo Shinjuu

-Shouwa Genroku Rakugo Shinjuu is an anime series that delves deep into the traditional Japanese art of rakugo, a form of storytelling that dates back to the Edo period.
-The narrative unfolds across two timelines, alternating between the past and present, and features the life of a storyteller named Yotarou, who seeks to become a master of rakugo.
-The anime not only explores rakugo technique and performance, but also addresses themes such as the struggle for acceptance, the search for identity, and the complexities of human relationships.
+Shouwa Genroku Rakugo Shinjuu is an anime series that delves deeply into the traditional Japanese art of rakugo, a form of storytelling dating back to the Edo period.
+The narrative unfolds across two timelines, alternating between past and present, and follows the life of a storyteller named Yotarou, who seeks to become a master rakugo artist.
+The anime not only explores the technique and performance of rakugo, but also addresses themes such as the struggle for acceptance, the search for identity, and the complexities of human relationships.
 The richness of the characters and the emotional depth of the plot make Shouwa Genroku Rakugo Shinjuu a masterpiece that captivates both anime lovers and those who appreciate more sophisticated narratives.

 Anime Production